foundry-vtt-community/wiki.js/setup/hosting/always-free-oracle.md

 > This concludes the portion of the guide that sets Foundry up and running.
 You may now continue using Foundry this way without issue going forward.
 However, if you want to set up backups or configure the S3 storage you can continue below. {.is-info}

+> It is good practice to keep your new instance up to date with security patches.
+To do so, log in to the instance periodically with ssh as in [D2](#D2) and run the following command: `sudo apt update && apt upgrade` {.is-warning}

 # E. Optional: Backup Policy Setup
 ## Objective